 Aluminum wiring During the 1970’s, aluminum (instead of copper) wiring became quite popular and was extensively used.
 Since that time, aluminum wiring has been implicated in a number of house fires, and most jurisdictions no longer permit it in new installations.
 We recommend, even if you’re allowed to, that do not use it for new wiring.
 But don’t panic if your house has aluminum wiring.
 Aluminum wiring, when properly installed, can be just as safe as copper.
 Aluminum wiring is, however, very unforgiving of improper installation.

 Note: If these conditions exist you should contact a licensed electrician such as Oak Ridge Electric to schedule an appointment to have the outlet evaluated.

 Turn the breaker completely off and then completely on.
 Some breakers will look like they are not tripped, but could be in the neutral stage, which still does not allow them to function as if they were completely on.
 A way to help determine this, is to turn every breaker completely off and then on.

 There are several indications that an electrical outlet has become unsafe or should be replaced.

-This is usually caused by three things.
 The first reason could be there are too many electrical items plugged into the circuit.
 Circuits are designed to only handle so much electric demand.
 The second reason is there could be a short in the wiring, or the third reason is the breaker or fuse could be faulty.
 It is recommended that an electrician evaluate the problem to ensure there are no safety issues.
-Your electrician can also talk with you about adding more circuits to your home so that your electrical system can support all your needs.

 We do anything from changing your light bulbs to helping you design whole house automation.